quickapps/docs/en/designers/rendering-contents.rst

 ==========================

 Simply by using the code below in your theme layout you can render out the main content of each page.
-For example, in your layout's body:
+For example, in your layout’s body:

 .. code:: php